KEY TAKEAWAYS

 FAQs about how to set up an immediate financing arrangement

 Yes, banks and lenders typically charge a flat fee for an immediate financing arrangement.
 This is separate from interest payments.
 The flat fee is typically about $500 to set up the IFA.
+Always confirm set-up fees, legal costs, renewal fees, and interest rate terms before you proceed.

-Your only insurance options for an IFA are:
+Your insurance options for an IFA are:

 Need help?